The Fashion Revolution wheels are constantly turning. The question remains though, do you know where your clothes were made? And why should you care?

 Buy less.
 Buy quality items that you will get good wear out of over high amounts of fashionable pieces.

 Ask questions.
 Where has this been made and how?
 Become more aware of slavery in supply chains and try to proactively research ethical brands.
-H&M for instance as championing how they source their materials and are actively changing their supply chains.
 Look for Fair Trade symbols and labels.

 Try vintage, especially for hard wearing products like leather, there are plenty of amazing gems to be found.